ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 - **Sublime text**
     - [Sublime text](https://www.sublimetext.com/) a snappy text editor with syntax highlighting for a wide range of language syntax, including rust
 - **Lapce**
-    - [Lapce](https://github.com/lapce/lapce) is an opensource text editor written in rust for rust programmers who are are also fun of Vim
+    - [Lapce](https://github.com/lapce/lapce) is an opensource text editor written in rust for rust programmers who are also fun of Vim
     - Works out of the box for rust development without having to install any plugins
     - Experimental and in alpha stage
 - **Helix**